MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     =#

-In `@query` notation, query aggregates, such as `Count` and `Unique`, are lower-case and require parenthesis.
+In `@query` notation, query aggregates, such as `Count` and `Unique`, are lower-case and require parentheses.

     @query chicago department.employee.position.unique().count()
     #=>